4

 • 3

 One famous example in such respect is the name of Pakistan, which however was coined purposedly when it became an independent nation.
-It comes from an acronym formed from the names of the five northern provinces of the British India: Punjab, Afghan Province, Kashmir, Sind, and Baluchistan (see here).
+It comes from an acronym formed from the names of the five northern provinces of British India: Punjab, Afghan Province, Kashmir, Sind, and Baluchistan (see here).
 The i vowel was inserted for euphonic purposes.
-However, the word paki has also a separate meaning in Urdu (where it means 'pure').
+However, the word paki also has its own meaning in Urdu ('pure').

-Another such artificial creation is the name of Banzare Coast, coming from British-Australian-New Zealand Antarctic Research Expedition that discovered it (see here).
+Another such artificial creation is the name of Banzare Coast, coming from the name of the British-Australian-New Zealand Antarctic Research Expedition that discovered it (see here).

-You probably prefer some natural developments rather than an artificial creation.
-I am sure there are many examples.
-I can mention two Russian cities.
-First is Saint Petersburg which is commonly known, and effectively called, Piter by the native speakers.
-Someone calls it by the acronym SPb, even if more in writing than orally.
-Another example is the city of Yekaterinburg which is commonly abbreviated into Ye-burg, including also the spoken language.
+You would probably prefer natural developments to artificial creations.
+I am sure there are many examples, and I can mention those of two Russian cities.
+The first is Saint Petersburg, which is commonly known, and effectively called, Piter by the native speakers.
+Some people call it by the acronym SPb, even if more in writing than in speaking.
+Another example is the city of Yekaterinburg, which is commonly abbreviated into Ye-burg, also in the spoken language.

-The city names in the Spanish domains in South America were often derived from quite lengthy phrases with some religious content.
+City names in the Spanish domains in South America were often derived from quite lengthy phrases having a religious content.
 Later they underwent spontaneous abbreviation.
-This is the case of Buenos Aires coming from the former denomination Puerto de Nuestra Señora Santa María del Buen Ayre (at least, according to the popular sources)
+This is the case of Buenos Aires, a name derived from the former denomination Puerto de Nuestra Señora Santa María del Buen Ayre (at least, according to the popular sources).

 P.S.
 I suppose I don't need to mention Frisco for San Francisco.